Is Sauna Safe for Elderly People? Benefits and Considerations

 Heart Health: Supports better circulation and cardiovascular wellness.

-Another study, men who used a sauna 4 to 7 times a week had a significantly lower risk of sudden cardiac death, coronary heart disease, and cardiovascular disease compared to those who only used it once a week.
+• More sauna sessions mean a lower risk of heart problems: Men who used a sauna 4 to 7 times a week had a much lower risk of sudden heart-related death, heart disease, and other cardiovascular issues than those who used it only once a week.

 Joint and Muscle Relief: Eases pain and stiffness.